-- 4.4.1 Handling plugs or thread protectors must be in place whenever tubulars are moved. - 4.4.2 Joints should be moved to the V-door via a pick-up machine.
-If a pick-up machine is unavailable, joints should be moved to the V-door by slings or a pick-up line attached to the box end. - 4.4.3 Elevators or pick-up line with or without pick-up elevators may be used to lift the joint up in the derrick. - 4.4.4 If CRT (casing running tool) is to be used, remove the thread protector and replace it with a Hunting internal tool guide / handling plug. - NOTE: Hunting connections are not interchangeable with any other connections in the industry.
-The use of an internal tool guide / handling plug different than the ones designed by Hunting Energy Services for specific connections or applications may result in property damage, injury, or death.
+- 4.4.4 If CRT (casing running tool) is to be used, remove the thread protector and replace it with a Hunting internal tool guide / handling plug. - NOTE: The use of an internal tool guide / handling plug different than the ones designed by Hunting Energy Services for specific connections or applications may result in property damage, injury, or death.
 Hunting will not be held accountable nor accept any liability if the proper equipment is not utilized for its intended purpose. - 4.4.5 Clean and re-inspect each connection as it hangs in the derrick.
-Remove any thread compound, solvent or moisture remaining on the connection after removing the protector. - 4.4.6 After the connection is clean and dry, apply a light to moderate, even coating of the thread compound to the pin and box connectors. - NOTE: A light to moderate, even coating of thread compound is defined as all thread surfaces, root and crest, seal surfaces and pin face/torque shoulder covered with an even coat of thread compound.
-However, the thread form should remain clearly visible.
+Remove any thread compound, drilling mud, solvent, or moisture remaining on the connection after removing the protector and/or handling plug. - 4.4.6 After the connection is clean and dry, apply a light to moderate, even coating of molybdenum disulfide spray to the pin and box connector.